ljw1004/csharpspec/csharp/attributes.md

 # Attributes

 Much of the C# language enables the programmer to specify declarative information about the entities defined in the program.
-For example, the accessibility of a method in a class is specified by decorating it with the *method-modifiers*`public`, `protected`, `internal`, and `private`.
+For example, the accessibility of a method in a class is specified by decorating it with the *method_modifiers* `public`, `protected`, `internal`, and `private`.

-C# enables programmers to invent new kinds of declarative information, called *__attributes__*.
+C# enables programmers to invent new kinds of declarative information, called ***attributes***.
 Programmers can then attach attributes to various program entities, and retrieve attribute information in a run-time environment.
 For instance, a framework might define a `HelpAttribute` attribute that can be placed on certain program elements (such as classes and methods) to provide a mapping from those program elements to their documentation.

 Attributes are defined through the declaration of attribute classes (§17.1), which may have positional and named parameters (§17.1.2).
 Attributes are attached to entities in a C# program using attribute specifications (§17.2), and can be retrieved at run-time as attribute instances (§17.3).

 ## Attribute classes

-A class that derives from the abstract class `System.Attribute`, whether directly or indirectly, is an *__attribute class__*.
-The declaration of an attribute class defines a new kind of *__attribute__* that can be placed on a declaration.
+A class that derives from the abstract class `System.Attribute`, whether directly or indirectly, is an ***attribute class***.
+The declaration of an attribute class defines a new kind of ***attribute*** that can be placed on a declaration.
 By convention, attribute classes are named with a suffix of `Attribute`.
 Uses of an attribute may either include or omit this suffix.

 ### Attribute usage